 While today, we might see this insight and say, "duh!", others would disagree.
 Rush Limbaugh, famous conservative radio show talk, has said that history is simple: facts are facts, in essence, indisputable.
 However, most historians would say that history is about how you interpret those facts.

 For instance, there was a terrorist attack on America on Sept.
 11, 2001 (by saying the event was a terrorist attack is including my interpretation of the event).
 How would someone interpret this event?
 Do you deal with just the facts only?
 How do you deal with the facts when they are being seriously questioned - even if some of the questioners are using dubious physics and logic?
-And do we have all of the facts?
+And do we have all o

 If you interpret this event, from what angle do you do this?
 Do you agree with George Bush that we were attacked by "enemies of freedom" in "a world where freedom itself is under attack"?
 2 That we were attacked for no reason than pure hatred?